Dascienz/phpBB-forum-scraper/README.md

 `scrapy crawl phpBB` to launch the crawler.

 `scrapy crawl phpBB -o posts.csv` to launch the crawler and save results to CSV.

+NOTE: Please adjust `settings.py` to throttle your requests.